abhin4v/abhin4v.github.io/drafts/fast-sudoku-solver-in-haskell-3.md

 `exclusivePossibilities`           Sudoku.hs:(57,1)-(76,26)                         2.7    1.9
 `chunksOf.splitter`                Data/List/Split/Internals.hs:(516,3)-(517,49)    2.5    2.7

-So almost one-fifth of the time is actually going in this nested one-line anonymous function inside `exclusivePossibilities`[^expos]:
+So almost one-fifth of the time is actually going in this nested one-line anonymous function inside `exclusivePossibilities`:

 ```haskell
 (\acc' n ->